machinable-org/machinable/docs/guide/installation.md

 # Installation

 ::: tip
 machinable requires Python 3.6 or higher and does not support Python 2.
-[Find out why](../miscellaneous/design-principles.md#python-3-only).
 :::

 Install the latest stable version via [pip](http://www.pip-installer.org/):